 Factors to consider when implementing everyday low pricing

-Everyday low pricing – sounds like every customer’s dream come true.
-Which customer wouldn’t want to have lower prices over the whole year?!
+Low prices every day seem like every customer’s dream come true.
+Which customer would say no to lower pricing over the whole year?!

 Even if you’re not so into pricing strategies, we’re sure this sounds like a very tempting offer from a customer standpoint.
-But, the logical question is why retailers and brands would offer low prices daily.
+But, the logical question is why retailers and brands would always keep low prices.

 There must be some catch, right?

 Probably the most obvious advantage of everyday low pricing is sales increase.
 Regardless of their budget, no one wants to miss out on a good deal if there’s an opportunity for it.
-Thus, customers expectedly buy more.
+Thus, customers are expected to buy more.

 However, this increase in sales differs from the one happening during promotions.

-Promotions are taking place only a couple of times a year, therefore, they create variations in the sales volume.
-Yet, with everyday low pricing, there’s no abrupt increase, but stability.
+Promotions take place only a couple of times a year, therefore, they create variations in the sales volume.
+Yet, with EDLP, there’s no abrupt increase, but stability.
 Demand is almost never going wild which enables retailers to have better demand forecasting.

 Besides lowering costs, this pricing strategy helps with better time management.
 Employees will not constantly be busy with changing the product prices both in online and offline stores.